walkerdigital/jquery.pwstrength.foundation/README.md

   Default: `false` (Boolean)

-  Displays the password strength as a validation status in the password field, for this to work, the Bootstrap form structure must be followed.
+  Add a status class (alert, warning, success...) to the selector specified in ui.viewports.status or the container of the form field.
+Useful for Foundation labels.

 * __spanError__: